-According to a recent report from the OAIC, 35% of data breaches are the result of human error.
+Human error is another reason a data breach can occur.
 For example, an employee may unknowingly forward an email containing malicious software.
-They may also accidentally send valuable and sensitive data to an unintended recipient.
+They may also accidentally send valuable and sensitive data to an unintended recipient or even leave a hard copy of a sensitive document in a public place.

-The OAIC also notes that 59% of data breaches are malicious (criminal) via phishing, hacking, or deliberate malware attacks which only require an internet connection for a hacker to access an inadequately protected system.
+Data breaches are malicious (criminal) via phishing, hacking, or deliberate malware attacks which only require an internet connection for a hacker to access an inadequately protected system.